Establishing and Providing Effective Referrals for Clients: A Toolkit for Family Planning Providers

 Develop written policies for providing needed referrals.
 Sample policy templates can be modified with agency or site-specific information. |

-Referrals should be provided when a clinician determines that a client has either medical or social service needs beyond the scope of the clinic’s services.
+Referrals should be provided when a clinical service provider determines that a client has either medical or social service needs beyond the scope of the clinic’s services.
 Not all referrals, however, require the same level of support to the client.

 Referral-making encompasses a spectrum of potential information-giving and supportive behaviors.
-These range from providing information on specific services to follow-up on service utilization and outcomes and continuous assessment and improvement of referralmaking quality.
+These range from providing information on specific services to follow-up on service utilization and outcomes and continuous assessment and improvement of the quality of referrals.
 “Cold” and “warm” are often used to describe referral behaviors at two points along this spectrum.

-A cold referral refers to providing information to the client about another agency or service.
-This means that it is the client’s responsibility to contact the agency or service (for instance, after giving the client a business card or name and phone number for a local resource).
+A cold referral means providing information to the client about another agency or service, and it is then the client’s responsibility to contact the agency or service (for instance, after receiving a business card or name and phone number for a local resource).

 A warm referral involves contacting another agency or service provider on the client’s behalf.
-This means calling and making an appointment for the client, providing support to overcome barriers to care, and following up to determine if the appointment is kept.
+This entails calling and making an appointment for the client, providing support to overcome barriers to care, and following up to determine if the appointment has been kept.

 Agency policies should indicate the type of referral that is usually most appropriate for each service.
 Referral type may also depend on the client’s individual circumstances, so providers should use their best judgement.